okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 1. [Understand magic link flow before you integrate](#understand-the-magic-link-flow): Learn the magic link user journey
 1. [Know which use cases support magic link and OTP](#know-which-use-cases-support-magic-link-and-otp): Understand magic link and OTP support across the supported use cases
-1. [Update Configurations](#update-configurations): Set up your org to enable the email authenticator and magic links
+1. [Update configurations](#update-configurations): Set up your org to enable the email authenticator and magic links
 1. [Integrate email challenge with magic links](#integrate-email-challenge-with-magic-links): Integrate email challenge using magic links with step-by-step instructions
 1. [Integrate different browser and device scenario with magic links](#integrate-different-browser-and-device-scenario-with-magic-links): Integrate the different browser and device scenarios with step-by-step instructions